Knowing how to write a good blog post is kind of like knowing how to bake a perfect lasagna.

 Paragraphs should be short – 2 or 3 sentences is best.
 You want to have plenty of line breaks and white space to make it easy to read.

 Images are important for several other reasons – for one thing, there’s a lot of similar content on the web, and your images can make yours stand out.
-And when you do them right, they help your SEO.
+What’s more, when you do them right, your images can help your SEO.

 Add More Visual Interest